 By this time, the lady who called me got a flashlight.
 We all looked in the dark.
 Then I heard a voice call out to me from the front yard.
 He yelled, ‘He’s here!
 Over here!’
 I ran to the front and found three more people with flashlights pointing them all at the same spot.
 I was overwhelmed by the kindness.
 Alfie was in the bushes.
 I tried to stay calm and call for him.
 I called quietly to him and slowly walked toward him.
 He panicked again and started to try to escape.
 I may have threatened the cat at this point (much to the entertainment of the neighbors).

 The neighbors rallied and helped surround him as I inched toward him until he gave in and let me pick him up.
 By this point, my husband had found us.
 I handed Alfie to him and proceeded to hug all five people that helped me.
 There were three men, the lady who called me, and a little old lady also in her nightgown.

 This would not have happened where we lived in England.
 I was deeply touched by the kindness of strangers helping me find my little cat at nearly 11 PM at night.

 On our way home, I called my son who cried with joy to hear Alfie was coming home.
 My mother was elated when I called her.
 We giggled with joy as I told her how it happened.
 We all slept soundly that night.

-Before going to bed, my husband ordered a cat tracker (you can get it here on Amazon).
+Before going to bed, my husband ordered a cat tracker, you can get it here on Amazon (As an Amazon Associate, a small commission is made from qualifying purchases).
 It goes on his collar and lets you know when he’s close with a combination of lights and beeps.